DeLadyJ/TechDegree/README.md

   ]

-//calls a random quote
+//calls a random quote then returns the quote
-//calls a random color on a timer
+//calls a random color with a timer then returns the color
-//then returns the quote

 var randomNumber = Math.floor(Math.random() * quotes.length);